awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/10_prerequisites/31_resize_ebs.md

 To change the EBS volume, please do

-   1. Select the Cloud9 instance in the EC2 console
+   1. Select the Cloud9 instance in the EC2 console [deep link to get there](https://console.aws.amazon.com/ec2/v2/home)
    2. Click the root-device link
    3. click on the EBS-ID in the box appearing